Instant Pot Blueberry Poppy Seed Cake is a delicious lemon poppy seed cake with a blueberry filling drizzled with powdered sugar glaze.

 - ¾ cup blueberries

 - 1 teaspoon grated lemon peel

 - 1 cup flour

 - ⅓ cup powdered sugar

-- 1 tsp milk or enough to get to drizzle consistency
+- 1 teaspoon milk or enough to get to drizzle consistency

 - Combine all the ingredients in the filling group, and toss to combine.
 Set aside.

 - Combine all the ingredients in the cake batter group with a mixer.

 Cooking the Cake

 - Add cake batter to a greased spring form pan.
 Spread out from the center, and up the sides of the pan.
 The center should be lower than the sides.